Police Sergeant Identified as White Bear Lake Drowning Victim

 READ MORE >White Bear Lake coverage

 Divers entered the water and began a coordinated search around the pontoon's last known location.
-After more than 40 minutes underwater, the woman was located by divers and brought to the surface.
+After more than 40 minutes underwater, Rodriguez was located by divers and brought to the surface.
 She was transferred to a rescue boat and brought to shore, then taken by ambulance to Regions Hospital in Saint Paul, where she was pronounced dead.

 > See more of our latest coverage